May 12, 2026

 DevelopmentDescriptionWhat this means for you

-🌿 Sustainability integrated into the QMSSustainability—environmental, social, and economic—is becoming an explicit component of the sections on Context, Stakeholders, Objectives, and Improvement.✦ Your quality SWOT analysis should take into account climate risks, CSR issues, and the environmental impacts of your processes.
+🌿 Sustainability integrated into the QMSSustainability (environmental, social, and economic) is now explicitly included in the sections on Context, Stakeholders, Objectives, and Improvement.✦ Your quality SWOT analysis should take into account climate risks, CSR issues, and the environmental impacts of your processes.

-🤖 Digital & AI RecognizedISO 9001:2026 officially recognizes that digital tools—such as AI, automation, and big data—are an integral part of the QMS, while requiring that the associated risks be analyzed.✦ The quality manager must now be involved in projects to select digital tools from the very beginning.
+🤖 Digital & AI RecognizedISO 9001:2026 officially recognizes that digital tools (AI, automation, big data) are an integral part of the QMS, while requiring that the associated risks be analyzed.✦ The quality manager must now be involved in projects to select digital tools from the very beginning.

-🤝 Leadership, Ethics & Quality CultureSenior management will no longer be merely the “guardian” of quality—it must become its active advocate.
-Organizational ethics are now explicitly incorporated into the framework.✦ Demonstrate a visible culture of quality: shared values, observable behaviors, integrity, and transparency.
+🤝 Leadership, Ethics & Quality CultureSenior management will no longer be merely the “guardian” of quality; it must become its active advocate.
+Organizational ethics are now explicitly incorporated into the company’s culture.✦ Demonstrate a visible culture of quality: shared values, observable behaviors, integrity, and transparency.

 ⚖️ Risks & Opportunities ClarifiedChapter 6 has been thoroughly revised.
 Risks and opportunities are now addressed in separate subsections, with a more granular approach.✦ Gone are the days of blurring the lines and lumping everything together in the same risk matrix.
 Prevention, resilience, and crisis management are now clearly distinguished.